tsmp-falcon-platform/ci-bundle-utils/README.md

                                   (BUNDLEUTILS_USERNAME).
   -U, --url TEXT                  The URL to fetch YAML from
                                   (BUNDLEUTILS_JENKINS_URL).
+  -I, --ignore-items              Do not fetch the computationally expensive
+                                  items.yaml (BUNDLEUTILS_FETCH_IGNORE_ITEMS).
   -O, --offline                   Save the export and plugin data to <target-
                                   dir>-offline (BUNDLEUTILS_FETCH_OFFLINE).
   -P, --path FILE                 The path to fetch YAML from